Autoingesting Data into Apache Iceberg Enterprise

 When you use the CREATE PIPE SQL command to create an autoingest pipe, use the following parameters to define the pipe's behavior.
 Read Configuring an Autoingest Pipe for examples that show how to use these parameters.

-CREATE PIPE [ IF NOT EXISTS ] <pipe_name>
+Syntax for CREATE PIPECREATE PIPE [ IF NOT EXISTS ] <pipe_name>

 [ DEDUPE_LOOKBACK_PERIOD <number_of_days> ]